 What is sleep apnoea?

 Sleep apnoea is a condition that means you stop breathing for short periods while you sleep.1 This prevents you from getting the healthy sleep you need to lead a refreshed, energetic life and can cause a number of other health problems.
+Although there’s no cure for this serious disorder, regular nightly treatment could improve your health and quality of life.2

 What is obstructive sleep apnoea?